seankohjs/AscentHFC/README.md

     streamlit run app.py
     ```

-    This command starts the Streamlit application, and you can access it in your browser.
+    This will start the Streamlit application, accessible via the URL provided in your terminal (usually `http://localhost:8501`).

-8.  **Run the Feedback Analysis Tool:**
+8.  **Run the Dashboard:**
     ```
-     streamlit run feedback.py
+    streamlit run dashboard.py
     ```
-    This command starts the Streamlit feedback analysis tool, you can access it in your browser.
+    This starts the Streamlit dashboard, available at the URL specified in the terminal.

 ## Usage Guide

-### Chatbot Application (app.py):
+### Chatbot Application (`app.py`):

-1.  **Access the Application:** Open your web browser and go to the URL provided by Streamlit after running the `streamlit run app.py` command (usually `http://localhost:8501`).
+1.  **Access the Application:** Go to the URL provided by Streamlit in your web browser.
-2.  **Ask Questions:** Type your questions about government schemes in the chat input box at the bottom of the page.
+2.  **Ask Questions:** Use the chat input at the bottom of the page to ask questions about Singaporean government schemes.
-3.  **Read Responses:** The chatbot will respond with relevant information based on the documents provided.
+3.  **Receive Responses:** The chatbot will provide relevant and clear answers based _only_ on the information in the documents provided.
-4.  **Provide Feedback:** Use the sidebar to submit feedback on the chatbot's performance or the schemes in general.
+4.  **Provide Feedback:** Use the sidebar to submit feedback on the chatbot's performance or the policies and schemes that are being discussed.
-5.  **End Chat Session:** You can end the current chat session with the button in the sidebar, this will clear the session and the history.
+5.  **End Session:** Click the button in the sidebar to reset the current chat session and its history.

-### Feedback Analysis Tool (feedback.py):
+### Dashboard (`dashboard.py`):

-1. **Access the Tool:** Open your web browser and go to the URL provided by Streamlit after running `streamlit run feedback.py` (usually `http://localhost:8501`).
+1.  **Access the Dashboard:** Navigate to the provided URL in your browser.
+2.  **Preprocess Data:** The first step is to go to the "Preprocess Data" section, select a date range, and press "Process Data" to begin processing the feedback.
+3.  **View the Overview Report:** Go to the Overview Report section and select the data range, to see an overview of the feedback such as the average sentiment and summarisation.
+4.  **View the Visual Charts:** Use the "Visual Charts" to see the graphical visualisations of the feedback provided, such as a pie chart of sentiment or a bar chart of feedback categories.
-2. **View Raw Feedback:** Expand the "View Raw Feedback" section to see the feedback that users have submitted through the chatbot.
+5.  **View Specific Feedback:** Use the "View Feedback" page to see all of the feedback data in a table, you can also apply filters such as category and sentiment.
-3. **Ask Questions:** Type your specific questions related to feedback analysis in the chat input box.
-4. **Receive Analysis:** The chatbot will respond based on the data available, you can ask questions like the average rating, or for a summarisation of the feedback given
-5. **End Chat Session:** You can end the current chat session with the button in the sidebar, this will clear the session and the history.
+6.  **Modify Settings:** In the "Settings" page, you can adjust the settings for the dashboard.

 ### Example Queries:

-- **Chatbot:** "What are the eligibility criteria for the cost of living special payment?"
+- **Chatbot:** "What are the requirements to be eligible for the cost of living special payment?"
-- **Chatbot:** "How much will I get if I am eligible for the special payment?"
+- **Chatbot:** "How much money will I get if I am eligible for the special payment?"
-- **Feedback:** "How many users gave a rating of 4 or higher?"
-- **Feedback:** "List and explain the positive feedback that was given"

 ## Contributors